nicolasmertens/mrtns/_README.md

 **Color settings**

-Here you can set all the different colors used by the theme.
+Here you can set all the different colors used by the  .
 Try them out and find the color pallette that works for you!

 **Font settings**